mli/new-docs/python/guide/packages/gluon/loss.md

 #### [Huber Loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.HuberLosss)

 HuberLoss  combines advantages of L1 and L2 loss.
-It calculates a smoothed L1 loss that is equal to L1 if the adbsolute error exceeds a threshold rho, otherwise it is equal to L2.
+It calculates a smoothed L1 loss that is equal to L1 if the adsolute error exceeds a threshold $$\rho$$, otherwise it is equal to L2.
 It is defined as:
 $$
 \begin{split}L = \sum_i \begin{cases} \frac{1}{2 {rho}} ({label}_i - {pred}_i)^2 &
                    \text{ if } |{label}_i - {pred}_i| < {rho} \\